microsoft/terminal/doc/user-docs/index.md

 2. Terminal zoom can be changed by holding `Ctrl` and scrolling with mouse.
 3. If `useAcrylic` is enabled in profiles.json, background opacity can be changed by holding `Ctrl+Shift` and scrolling with mouse.
+4. Steps to open Windows Terminal at specific Windows Explorer location:
+    a.
+In Windows terminal settings change default profile > "startingDirectory": to "."
+    b.
+Navigate to location in Windows Explorer and type 'wt' in the path bar
-4. Please add more Tips and Tricks
+5. Please add more Tips and Tricks